 Our online calculator can help you determine if you meet BC HOME Partnership eligibility criteria.

 To qualify for BC HOME Partnership loan, anyone who appears on the title of the home must meet the following criteria:

-- Be a first-time homebuyer who has not owned an interest in a principal residence anywhere in the world at any time and has never received a first-time homebuyers' exemption or refund
+- Be a first-time homebuyer who has not owned an interest in a residential property anywhere in the world at any time and has never received a first-time homebuyers' exemption or refund.

 - Purchase a home that is $750,000 or less.